AlexanderVahner/LazyPhysicist/README.md

 technique and, most importantly, patient's structures.</p>

 <p><i>— Why not objective templates?</i> you may ask.<br>
 Because they need to be updated quite often, removing irrelevant ones if your planning skills change.
-With this plugin, this is not necessary.
+With this plugin, this is not necessary.<br>
 You just make your plans and they will always be up to date for reuse.
 Also, templates don't always match structures so well.
 </p>

 <img src="/Images/LazyOptimizer_example.png" alt="How LazyOptimizer works"/>